purdue-arc/arc_tutorials/snakesim/README.md

 ### Launching
 There are several launch files included.
-The most basic one to get up and running can be executed with `roslaunch snakesim snake_demo.launch`.
+The most basic one to get up and running can be executed with `roslaunch snakesim snakesim.launch`.

 You can also run `snake_rviz.launch` if you'd prefer to use rviz to visualize and control the snake instead of pygame and rqt_robot_steering.